 This datastore must be able to store hundreds of gigabytes, possibly terabytes of data.
 The datastore must also be able to retrieve single records in, at most, single-digit-millisecond speeds.
 How much data you store depends on how detailed your (unique) user information is.
 At a minimum, you should be able to retrieve a list of segments for the targeted user.

 The store is updated frequently based on the (unique) user's interaction with ads, sites they visit, or actions they take.
 The more information, the better the targeting.
 You might also want to use third-party data management platforms (DMPs) to enrich your first-party data.

-Bigtable or Datastore are common databases to use for (unique) user data.
+Cloud Bigtable or Datastore are common databases to use for (unique) user data.
 Both databases are well suited to random reads and writes of single records.
-Consider using Bigtable only if you have at least several hundreds of gigabytes of data.
+Consider using Cloud Bigtable only if you have at least several hundreds of gigabytes of data.

 Other common databases such as MongoDB, Couchbase, Cassandra, or Aerospike can also be installed on Compute Engine or GKE.
 Although these databases often require more management, some might provide more flexibility, possibly lower latency, and in some cases, cross-region replication.

 For more details, see user matching (in part 4).